changlan/kytan/README.md

 ```
 $ sudo ./kytan server -k hello
 ```
-if you want open log display(`info` is log level,you can change it by your idea)
+If you want open log display (`info` is log level, you can change it by your idea)

 ```
 $ sudo RUST_LOG=info ./kytan server -k hello